tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 title: "Supercharged SEO with Drupal 8"
 date: 2016-09-14
 author: Oksana Cyrwus
 tags: drupal drupal8 drupal-planet marketing
 summary: SEO trends 2017 and Drupal 8 as the best option for your long-term marketing campaign.
 featured_image: "/assets/img/blog/supercharged-seo-with-drupal-8.jpg"
 featured_image_alt: "Supercharged SEO with Drupal 8"
+drupal_planet_summary:
+  SEO trends 2017 and an in depth look at Drupal 8's new features that make Drupal the best option for your long-term marketing campaign.
 ---

 Here at Savas Labs, we listen to our clients needs, and what many of our clients need is to reach their target audiences effectively.
-Let’s be honest here - perfectly coded, a pretty looking website will be of little use if it doesn’t produce leads / facilitate conversions or generate revenue!
+Let's be honest here - perfectly coded, a pretty looking website will be of little use if it doesn't produce leads / increase brand awareness / facilitate conversions or generate revenue!
 So how do we help our clients achieve their goals?
 We get there by balancing website objectives while giving priority to lead generation via SEO.
 The more quality traffic that comes to the website - the more conversions we can achieve.
-It’s that simple!
+It's that simple!

 There are multiple ways of generating traffic to a website.
 The most popular methods are SEO (Search Engine Optimization) and PPC (Pay Per Click).
 Both bring traffic through search engines.
 The difference between the two is that SEO brings long-term results boosting organic traffic while PPC helps marketers achieve short-term goals by gaining instant exposure throughout the duration of an ad campaign.

-In this post I’ll share some insight about current SEO trends.
-I’ll also describe new features of  Drupal 8 that make it the most SEO-friendly content management framework available today.
+In this post I'll share some insight about current SEO trends.
+I'll also describe new features of  Drupal 8 that make it the most SEO-friendly content management framework available today.

-Let’s start by taking a look at what exactly Search Engine Optimization is.
+Let's start by taking a look at what exactly Search Engine Optimization is.

 ## What is SEO?

-Search Engine Optimization (SEO) is a marketing discipline focused on optimizing a website’s architecture and content so that it performs well (read “ranks high”) in organic search engine results.
+Search Engine Optimization (SEO) is a marketing discipline focused on optimizing a website's architecture and content so that it performs well (read "ranks high") in organic search engine results.

 Search engines (Google, Bing, etc.) change their search algorithms many times throughout the year.
 There are over 200 ranking factors that become updated with every algorithmic change.
 It is worth noting that Google, one of the leading search engines, is steadily growing its market share in the world and the United States for both desktop and mobile search (see chart below).